CSC207-UofT/course-project-git-good-207/README.md

 18. In the top menu, go to File > Project Structure.
 In the window that opens, go to Modules > Course_project > main.
 Open the dependencies tab on the right.
 19. Once in the dependencies view, click the + button right above the word "export".
 Select the first option: "1 Jars and Directories", and select the mysql-connector.jar file in the "lib" folder of our course project.
 20. Click apply, and when the apply button greys out, click OK.
+21. In the top menu, go to View > Tool Windows > Database
+22. In the Database window click the '+' icon, then Data Source > MySQL.
+A "Data Source and Drivers" window should pop up.
+23. Set Port to 8889, User to "admin", and Password to "1234"
+24. Then at the end of the URL enter "/foodstagram"
+25. Press "Apply" and then "OK".
-21. Your MySQL server is now running and the Database should work.
+22. Your MySQL server is now running and the Database should work.
 You can confirm this by running the main method in DatabaseManager.